 Once you stop worrying about your great organic placement, your competitor hasn’t and is still working to overtake you.

-We monitor organic placement of our customers and continually make recommendations that will help them maintain good organic positioning for their phrases.
+We monitor the organic placement of our customers and continually make recommendations that will help them maintain good organic positioning for their phrases.
 We also maintain the inbound links, making sure they are renewed and not dropped.
-In addition, we perform code tweaking, keyword phrase additions, page additions and ongoing consulting on the latest algorithm changes that affect your site.
+In addition, we perform code tweaking, keyword phrase additions, page additions, and ongoing consulting on the latest algorithm changes that affect your site.
 Optimization is not a “submit and forget” proposition.
 It’s an ongoing process to stay on top.

 Q. Can you optimize my page for my top 20 keywords?

 A. No. A single page cannot be optimized correctly for that many keyword phrases.
-The general rule of thumb is one keyword phrase per page and the maximum of two.
+The general rule of thumb is one keyword phrase per page and a maximum of two.
 We generally optimize sub-pages for your other relative keyword phrases.
 If a page does not exist that’s relevant to the phrase, we may create a new page specifically for those phrases.

 Q. I know inbound links are important so I hired a linkage company to build additional links for my site.
 However, I have not noticed any results and my Page Rank has dropped.
 What Happened?

 A. You have probably been penalized by Google.
-Most of these “Link Builders” will list your site using linkage schemes that will include “Bad Neighborhoods”, Link Farms, Blog Comment spam, Directory spam or just pages that offer no real benefit.
-Make sure you know up front where and how you will be listed.
+Most of these “Link Builders” will list your site using linkage schemes that will include “Bad Neighborhoods”, Link Farms, Blog Comment spam, Directory spam, or just pages that offer no real benefit.
+Make sure you know upfront where and how you will be listed.
 Also, beware of low costs services.
 These are generally automated processes and will not produce any results and will most likely have a negative impact on the placement of your site in the search engines.
-As a general rule, we do not recommend ANY link building companies.
+As a general rule, we do not recommend ANY link-building companies.